After my post on the beauty benefits of rose water, a lot of you have been asking whether it’s possible to make this fragrant multi-tasker at home.

 - Once it starts boiling, fill the top of the inverted pot lid with ice cubes.
 Turn the heat down and keep at a bare simmer for about two hours.

-- Top up the ice as needed and check occasionally to see that the petals don’t boil dry.
+- Top up the ice as needed, and occasionally check that the petals don’t boil dry.

 - This process will enable condensation to form on the top inside of the pot lid.
-The condensation will drip down into the bowl inside the pot – the liquid inside the bowl is your rose water.
+The condensation will drip into the bowl inside the pot — the liquid inside the bowl is your floral elixir.

-- The best roses for making rose water are the Rosa damascena, Rosa centifolia and Rosa gallica.
-All three of these rose species are edible, so you can also use them in teas and flavourings.
+- The best roses for floral water are the Rosa damascena, Rosa centifolia, and Rosa gallica.
+All these species are edible and work brilliantly in teas and food flavorings.

-- Rose petals must be freshly picked and be completely free of pesticides or other chemicals.
-If you don’t grow your own, ask at the local florist or farmers market for organic ones.
+- Rose petals must be freshly picked and completely free of pesticides or other chemicals.
+If you don’t grow your own rose bushes, ask at the local florist or farmers market for organic ones.

 - Pick the flowers just after the morning dew has evaporated — around 2-3 hours after sunrise.